Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 Trump said Friday that he “would have preferred going to Chicago,” where local politicians have fiercely resisted his plans, but suggested the city was too “hostile” with “professional agitators.”

-Illinois Gov. JB Pritzker, a potential 2028 presidential contender, wasted no time congratulating himself, saying, “It’s disturbing that the president is hellbent on sending troops onto America’s streets.
+Illinois Gov. JB Pritzker, a potential 2028 presidential contender, wasted no time congratulating himself, and added, “It’s disturbing that the president is hellbent on sending troops onto America’s streets.
 Using those who serve in uniform as political props is insulting.
 None of this is normal.”

 U.S. Attorney General Pam Bondi this week accused state leaders of being uncooperative.
 However, even without National Guard troops, residents in Chicago are expecting more federal immigration enforcement.